Pelagicore/pelux.io/README.md

 Source code repo for the pelux.io website

-## How to build
+## How to build the web site locally

 This website uses [jekyll](https://jekyllrb.com/) to build static HTML.
+You'll need some dependencies to build the site locally.
+These dependencies are best to pull from upstream since they rely on versions that are known to work together.
+Install the gems jekyll bundler and minima this way;

+    sudo gem install jekyll bundler minima

 These are the steps to build the web site locally:
-*NB: You'll want to have jekyll and bundler installed on your system first.*

     git clone <git repo url>
     cd pelux.io
     bundle install
     bundle exec jekyll serve

-This will compile the markdown code and start a server at [http://localhost:4000/](http://localhost:4000/) which you can then open in your browser.
+This will compile the markdown code and start a server at [http://127.0.0.1:4000/](http://127.0.0.1:4000/) which you can then open in your browser.

 ## Governance